-- Clause 63.1 (b): If an employee works on their rostered day off, they must be paid at 150% of the minimum hourly rate for the first 4 hours, and 200% of the minimum hourly rate after that. - Clause 63.1(c): If an employee completes the number of hours in a work cycle (38, 76, 114 or 152) and is required to work overtime within the work cycle and this is not on a rostered day off, then the employee will be paid at 150% of the minimum hourly rate for the additional hours worked.
+Clause 63.1 (b) - Rostered Days Off: If an employee works on their rostered day off, they must be paid at 150% of the minimum hourly rate for the first 4 hours, and 200% of the minimum hourly rate after that.
+Full-time production and support employees are entitles to 2 rostered days off in each 7 day period (see clause 61.1(e).